dino0320/dino0320.github.io/docs/_posts/web-application-framework/laravel/installing-vite-with-laravel-on-wsl-and-docker/en/2025-07-11-installing-vite-with-laravel-on-wsl-and-docker-en.md

 ```

 Access `/` in your browser.
-You should see the output from `console.log('test')` in the browser’s developer console, indicating that `resources/js/test.js` is working.
+You should see the output from `console.log('test')` in the browser's developer console, indicating that `resources/js/test.js` is working.

 If you modify `resources/js/test.js` as follows: